MoncefElMoatamid/TBL-post-processing-tool/README.md

 - You can run the script using the files in "data" to get familiar with the code

 ## Important information
-- The "bl_profile" class can be used for post processing any data (not necessarily data from Fluent) as it takes a tuple with 2 lists : y and u (velocity) that contain the profile
+- The "bl_profile" class can be used for post processing any data (not necessarily data from Fluent) as it takes a tuple with 2 lists : y and u (velocity) that contain the profile information
 - In the code we consider Ue (the velocity far from the wall) to be the maximum velocity in the profile, which should work most of the time
     - If it doesn't you can extract only the boundary layer portion in the profile